 Make it easy on them.

-Mistake #3: Your social promotion is best summarized as: ONE AND DONE.
+Mistake #3: Your promotion efforts for your Facebook group are best summarized as: ONE AND DONE.

 On most social platforms your audience will only see a very small fraction of what you post.
 It varies platform to platform and depends on how engaged your audience is, but for most people it hovers around 2-5% for organic reach.